leg100/etok/docs/content/_index.md

 # Introduction

-Etok is software for running terraform commands on a kubernetes cluster.
+Etok is software for running terraform on a kubernetes cluster.
 In organizations with teams of engineers working with terraform, it can be difficult managing terraform securely and systematically.
-Etok leverages kubernetes' control plane and security to help teams work with terraform in just such a manner.
+Etok leverages kubernetes' control plane and security to help teams work effectively with terraform.

 ## Features